Townhouse: Everything You Need To Know

 A townhome is an individually owned dwelling with its own entrance that shares one or two walls with an adjacent property.
 Residents are responsible for both the exterior and interior of the property.
-Townhomes usually resemble standalone properties, but they tend to operate like a condo, meaning they’re generally a part of a larger governing organization like a homeowners association.
+Townhomes usually resemble standalone properties, but they tend to operate like condos, meaning they’re generally a part of a larger governing organization like a homeowners association.

 Typically, you can find townhomes lining the streets of suburban and urban areas.
 If you see a bunch of homes connected on both sides, most likely you’re looking at a row of townhomes.
 To maximize the square footage of the property, townhomes make the most of vertical space by building out multiple stories.

 Townhomes have many benefits that make them excellent options for first-time home buyers.
 Some of these benefits include: